 Developments proposing detention, attenuation, storage (including in combination with soakage disposal) or other devices where the understanding runoff volumes and volume control is essential, must be based on hydraulic modelling or other methods in accordance with Table 48: Design level of service.

-Sites and catchments with significant floodplain storage or that are larger than 8ha in area, also require a different hydrological approach.
+Sites and catchments with significant floodplain storage or that are larger than 1ha in area, also require hydraulic modelling to be undertaken to inform development proposals.

-For the above situations, the design storm must be based on a 24-hour nested storm with hydrology prepared in accordance with the ‘Waikato Stormwater Runoff Modelling Guideline’ (WRC, 2018) or similar alternative methodology accepted by Council.
+For the above situations, the design storm must be based on a 24-hour nested storm with hydrology prepared in accordance with Waikato Regional Council’s Waikato Stormwater Runoff Modelling Guideline. or similar alternative methodology, accepted by Council.
 If the catchment has a very long response time, it may be necessary to deviate from the 24-hour storm.

 Energy loss through structure